oko/puppet-mail-server/README.md

 ## Generating Passwords
 To generate a password, use the ``doveadm`` tool from Ubuntu's ``dovecot-imapd`` package:

-    doveadm pw -s SHA512-CRYPT
+    doveadm pw -s SSHA256.HEX

-``SHA512-CRYPT`` generates a secure SHA512 hash of the given password.
+``SSHA256.HEX`` generates a salted SHA256 hexadecimal hash of the given password.
 There are many other schemes on Dovecot's [wiki](http://wiki2.dovecot.org/Authentication/PasswordSchemes).

+## Logging In
+IMAP and SMTP are configured to use STARTTLS on the normal client ports (143 for IMAP, 587 for SMTP).
+SSL-only ports (993 for IMAP, 465 for SMTP) are also available.

+When configuring account settings, by default most mail clients will use only the local part (***user***@domain.com) for IMAP and SMTP logins.
+This works properly for local mail account delivery, but not for virtual domain accounts.
+Virtual account users must configure their mail client to use their full email address (user@domain.com) as the login username.

+You can check what is being sent as the username for failed logins by looking in `/var/log/mail.log`:

+    Nov 15 12:00:00 mail-server dovecot: imap-login: Aborted login (auth failed, 1 attempts in 5 secs): user=<localpartonly>, method=PLAIN, rip=192.168.1.100, lip=192.168.1.1, TLS: Disconnected, session=<RaNdOmSeSsIoNkEy>

+If `localpartonly` is a user in a virtual mail domain, then (assuming their password is correct) that user can likely fix their logins by updating their client settings to use their full email address (i.e., `localpartonly@virtualdomain.com`) as their IMAP/SMTP username instead.

 ## Disclaimer
 This is a release of Puppet configuration code that I've successfully used in production, but there is, as always, a chance that there are bugs or missing features.
 You should carefully examine the source as provided before using it on your own servers.
 If you find a bug or have a killer feature idea, please submit it to the project's GitHub Issues tracker.